 An investment with zero beta means no volatility and no risk.
 This would leave out stocks.
 Instead, money market funds with a constant share value of $1, certificates of deposit backed by federal deposit insurance, and cash in savings and checking accounts all should have zero beta.
 The cash in your wallet also has zero beta: The value of a dollar bill will always be $1, and carries no risk of a fluctuation in value.
 Of course, inflation erodes the purchasing power of money, meaning your zero-beta investment actually loses if it pays interest at less than the rate of inflation.

-A negative beta correlation would mean an investment that moves in the opposite direction from the stock market.
-When the market rises, then a negative-beta investment generally falls.
-When the market falls, then the negative-beta investment will tend to rise.
+A negative beta correlation means an investment moves in the opposite direction from the stock market.
+When the market rises, a negative-beta investment generally falls.
+When the market falls, the negative-beta investment will tend to rise.
 This is generally true of gold stocks and gold bullion.
 Because gold is seen as a more secure store of value than currency, a market crash prompts investors to sell their stocks and either move into cash (for zero beta) or buy gold (for negative beta).
 Negative beta is an unusual concept, as it pertains to the stock market.

 Risk Factors and Beta

 A negative beta coefficient does not necessarily mean absence of risk.
 Instead, negative beta means your investment offers a hedge against serious market downturns.
-If the market continues rising, however, a negative-beta investment is losing money through opportunity risk -- the loss of the chance to make higher returns -- and inflation risk, in which a low rate of return does not keep pace with inflation.
-Because the stock market has historically produced a positive return in most years, simply investing in negative-or low-beta stocks increases these risks over time.
+If the market continues rising, however, a negative-beta investment is losing money through opportunity risk – the loss of the chance to make higher returns – and inflation risk, in which a low rate of return does not keep pace with inflation.
+Because the stock market has historically produced a positive return in most years, the mere act of investing in negative-or low-beta stocks increases these risks over time.